 Our group is based around the three pillars of research, practice and teaching:

 Our first pillar is an active and current research base which governs everything that we do in the group.

 We are active in researching the practice, tools and methodology of systems thinking, systems engineering and supporting areas.
 We have particular research interests in the following areas:

 Our second pillar is the active practice of systems engineering on real-world problems.

 We are fully engaged in a number of projects where systems thinking and engineering are used to investigate complex problem situations and inform robust, traceable decision making.

-Additionally , as a key player in the Centre of Excellence for Systems, we practice the application of systems engineering within the university, bringing together pan-domain expertise from across the university to address broad and complex systems “grand challenges” such as energy security, cyber-security, security of water supplies and others.
+Additionally, as a key player in the Centre of Excellence for Complex Systems, we practise the application of systems engineering within the University, bringing together pan-domain expertise from across the University to address broad and complex systems 'grand challenges', such as energy security, cyber-security, security of water supplies and others.

-Additionally we offer this programme as a part of the Masterships Programme, which combines a programme of academic study with personal development in the workplace
+Additionally, we offer this programme as a part of the master's-level apprenticeships programme, which combines a programme of academic study with personal development in the workplace.

 Our staff have an unrivalled mix of experience spanning industry, the military and academia.
 Links to individual group members are below.